-C.5 Access Control
+D.7 Access Control

-The general criteria for access control (CHAPTER 3 - GEOMETRIC DESIGN) for streets and highways should be maintained in the vicinity of rail-highway grade crossings.
+The general criteria for access control in Chapter 3 - Geometric Design for streets and highways should be maintained in the vicinity of rail-highway grade crossings.
 Private driveways should not be permitted within 150 feet, nor intersections within 300 feet, of any grade crossing.
-Index No. 17882, Design Standards, should also be considered.

-C.6 Parking
+D.8 Parking

-When feasible, no parking shall be permitted within the required clear area for the sight distance visibility triangle.
+No parking shall be permitted within the required clear area for the sight distance visibility triangle.

-C.7 Traffic Control Devices
+D.9 Traffic Control Devices

 The proper use of adequate advance warning and traffic control devices is essential for all grade crossings.
 Advance warning should include pavement markings and two or more signs on each approach.
 Each new crossing should be equipped with train-activated flashing signals.

-Gates, when used, should ideally extend across all lanes, but shall at least block one-half of the inside travel lane.
-Traffic control devices shall be installed in agreement with the MUTCD for Streets and Highways.
-It is desirable to include crossing arms across adjacent pedestrian or shared use path facilities.
+Automatic gates, when used, should ideally extend across all lanes, but shall at least block one-half of the inside travel lane.
+It is desirable to include crossing arms across sidewalks and shared use paths.